Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 The U-NET architecture contains two paths.

-- The first path is the contraction path (also called as the encoder) which is used to capture the context in the image.
+• The first path is the contraction path (also called as the encoder) which is used to capture the context in the image.
 The encoder is just a traditional stack of convolutional and max pooling layers.
+The encoder extracts increasingly abstract features by applying convolutions and downsampling.
+At each level the spatial size decreases while the number of feature channels increases and allow the model to capture higher-level patterns.

-- The second path is the symmetric expanding path (also called as the decoder) which is used to enable precise localization using transposed convolutions
+• The second path is the symmetric expanding path (also called as the decoder) which is used to enable precise localization using transposed convolutions.
+The decoder begins to reconstruct the original image size through upsampling.
+At each level it combines decoder features with corresponding encoder features using skip connections to retain fine-grained spatial details.

-- It is an end-to-end fully convolutional network, i.e. It only contains Concolutional layers and does not contain any Dense layer because of which it can accept image of any size.
+• It is an end-to-end fully convolutional network, i.e. It only contains Convolutional layers and does not contain any Dense layer, for this reason it can accept image of any size.

 Generative Trilemma

-Often fast sampling, mode coverage / diversiry and high quality samples are difficult to coexist together.
+Often fast sampling, mode coverage / diversity and high quality samples are difficult to coexist together.

-- Likelihood-based models (Variational Autoencoders and Normalizing flows) offer fast sampling and mode coverage/diversirt but not high quality samples.
+• Likelihood-based models (Variational Autoencoders and Normalizing flows) offer fast sampling and mode coverage/diversity but not high quality samples.

 Diffusion GANs

 Generative denoising diffusion models typically assume that the denoising distribution can be modeled by a Gaussian distribution.
-This assumption holds only foe small denoising steps, which in practice translates to thousands of denoising steps in the synthesis process.
+This assumption holds only for small denoising steps, which in practice translates to thousands of denoising steps in the synthesis process.
 In diffusion GANs, the denoising model is represented using multimodal and complex conditional GANs, enabling to efficiently generate data in a few steps.
+In other words, instead of working with Gaussians, we work with more complicated functions.

 Compared to a one-shot GAN generator: